 Russia Grants U.S. Access To Paul Whelan, Arrested On Suspicion Of Spying

-Russia is allowing U.S. consular officials to speak to Paul Whelan, a retired Marine who was arrested last week on suspicion of spying by Russia's Federal Security Service, or FSB.
+Russia is allowing U.S. consular officials to speak to Paul Whelan, the U.S. citizen who was arrested last week by Russia's Federal Security Service, or FSB, on suspicion of spying.
 But family members say Whelan was visiting Moscow to attend a wedding, not to steal secrets.

 The U.S. requested consular access to Whelan on Monday after learning of his arrest, the State Department told NPR earlier this week.